peytoncordero/DRI25/html-css.md

 <!--TODO: Adapt to code editor?
 Same challenge of internal CSS export in 'webpage.html'-->

 Copy and paste the CSS rules from <Link workshop='html-css' page='36'>`the previous section`</Link> into the code editor, and see what happens.
-Then, update your your `style.css` file with the same CSS rules and re-save it.
-Open or refresh your `index.html` file in your browser.
-Do you see the same changes?
+See what happens?

 ```css
 h1 {